HOME

 Our Climate Change Act of 2008 mandated a cut in greenhouse gas emissions of 80% of the 1990 levels by 2050.
 In 2019, that percentage was upped to 100% ('Net Zero').
 It became law after only 88 minutes' debate in the Commons.
 And yet the link between carbon dioxide levels and global temperatures is still unproven.

-How was it that the main parties thought they had to think the same things about the complicated and uncertain subject of climate change?
+How was it that the main parties thought they all had to think in the same way about the complicated and uncertain subject of climate change?

 It seems to me that the UK's energy policy has been designed specifically to exclude the wishes of its citizens.